Fundraising, Advocacy & Partnerships Catalog

 Conn-Selmer’s Division of Education has a specialized team of Educational Support Managers (ESMs) committed to providing personalized solutions and practical educational knowledge to help organizations sustain and grow their instrumental music programs.
 See their Educational Support Resources for articles and a library of teaching and learning videos.

-The goal of Create CA is to raise awareness and fuel public dialogue that says all students can reach their full potential through an educational model that prioritizes creativity and the arts.
+The goal of Create CA is to advocate for high-quality arts education for all students by providing policy expertise and by mobilizing a statewide network of advocates and allied partners.
 The organization amplifies the incredible work of its partners and hopes to add more wind to their sails.
 With public pressure and increased passion, they believe every student can gain access to a quality arts education.
 “Arts education is a student right!”

 DonorsChoose makes it easy for anyone to help a classroom in need, moving us closer to a nation where students in every community have the tools and experiences they need for a great education.
 Teachers, in need of funding a school project, books, materials, instruments, or equipment?
 Connect to a thriving community of donors that is eager to fund your classroom projects.
 DonorsChoose will match donations from every donor you refer to your first project.
 Get started!